 Dissolve sugar and yeast in warm water.
 Allow yeast to become bubbly.

 Add salt and stir to dissolve.
 Add liquid to mixing bowl and add 4 cups of whole wheat flour, and 4 tbsp vital wheat gluten.
 Mix to moisten all flour.
 Using the dough hook, beat in your stand mixer until threads of gluten form in the dough.
 If you are working this by hand with a large bowl, use a heavy wooden spoon to beat it.
 Beat an additional 5 minutes in the mixer or by hand with a wooden spoon.
 Add in rye flour, oat flour, sunflower seeds, and flax or chia seed.
 Beat well after each addition.
-Add in final ½ cup of whole wheat flour.
-Dough should be stiff and form a ball, but very moist still.
+Add in the final ½ cup of whole wheat flour.
+The dough should be stiff and form a ball, but very moist still.

-I ground the flax seed and sunflower seeds in a coffee/spice grinder just before I mixed the dough.
+I ground the flaxseed and sunflower seeds in a coffee/spice grinder just before I mixed the dough.
 You can use a blender with a small jar.

 Tip: With whole grain doughs, give the dough a chance to absorb and swell the flour that you knead in, or the dough will become too heavy to rise.
 This is why you let the first rising be with sticky moist dough, and then incorporate a bit more flour just before you form the loaves.
 If you incorporated all the flour at once, your final dough would be too dry and heavy, after the whole grain flours completely absorbed the moisture in your dough.

-You can use this immediately, or use it like the original Artisan Bread in 5 minutes a day.
+You can use this immediately, or use it as the original Artisan Bread in 5 minutes a day.
 To do that, keep this in the fridge in a covered bowl.
 When you want to use it, break off a 1 lb. piece of dough.
 Form into a round loaf, an oblong loaf, pizza crust, pita flat round bread, bagels, or 6 rolls.
 Allow to rest and rise after forming for 1 hour (don’t skimp on this part.), as it comes to room temperature, and doubles in bulk.
-Note: Pizza crust, and Pita bread rise in the hot oven, and are not given a second rising on the counter before baking.
+Note: Pizza crust and Pita bread rise in the hot oven, and are not given a second rising on the counter before baking.

 Preheat oven to 375F for loaves or 400F for rolls or pizza dough.
 For instructions to bake pita bread.

 Place the pan in the oven, on the centre rack.
-Also place on the lower shelf of the oven a shallow pan of water.
+Also, place on the lower shelf of the oven a shallow pan of water.
 Bake loaves for 10 minutes.
 Turn heat down to 350F and complete the baking for another 20 minutes.
-For rolls or pizza dough, turn heat down after 10 minutes and bake for an additional 10 to 15 minutes until rolls are lightly brown and sound hollow when tapped.
+For rolls or pizza dough, turn the heat down after 10 minutes and bake for an additional 10 to 15 minutes until rolls are lightly brown and sound hollow when tapped.